 - (a) Any dispute regarding any Change in Service Level Adjustment or Change in Law Adjustment provided for in Sections 13.2(d) and (e) above, which cannot be resolved between the Grantee and the Division within thirty (30) days of the receipt by the Division of such documents as the Division may reasonably request, shall be submitted to a mutually agreed upon expert in the subject matter area of the dispute to resolve the dispute as to either or both: (i) the existence of a Change in Service Level or a Change in Law; and/or, (ii) the effect on the Grantee's demonstrable costs of a Change in Service Level or a Change in Law.
 The decision of the expert shall be binding on the Grantee and the County.
 The cost of the expert shall be borne equally by the Grantee and the County.
 If the Grantee and County cannot mutually agree upon an expert, either may petition the Superior Court of the County of San Bernardino to have an expert chosen by the court.
 The County and Grantee shall each have the right to suggest one expert to the court; the court shall choose one of the suggested experts. - (b) Any dispute regarding the current rate schedule or rate adjustments (except those disputes related to a Change in Service Level Adjustment or Change in Law Adjustment) shall be decided by the Director within ten (10) Business Days after receipt of a written statement from the Grantee of the nature and basis of the dispute with a request that it be resolved by the Director.
 Grantee shall have the right to appeal the Director's decision in writing to the Board within thirty (30) days after the Director has given the Grantee written notice of the decision.
-Such appeal shall conform to the appeal provisions set forth in Section 10.1 of this Franchise Agreement in respect to the form of the notice of appeal, the time limits for processing the appeal, and the amount of fees, if any, connected therewith.
-The Board may consider the appeal or refer said appeal to a hearing officer as provided in Section 10.1 of this Franchise Agreement.

-(c) The most recent rates approved by the Director in effect at the time a dispute is submitted to either the expert or Director, as the case may be, shall remain in effect pending resolution of such dispute.
+Such appeal shall conform to the appeal provisions set forth in Section 10.1 of this Franchise Agreement.
+The Board may consider the appeal or refer said appeal to a hearing officer as provided in Section 10.1 of this Franchise Agreement. - (c) The most recent rates approved by the Director in effect at the time a dispute is submitted to either the expert or Director, as the case may be, shall remain in effect pending resolution of such dispute.
 The effective date of any dispute resolution, whether retroactive or prospective, shall be determined by the expert, the Director, the Board, or a hearing officer, as appropriate.